Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 > **Note:**
 >
 > The `--toolchain` option is useful for:
 >
-> - Testing a new compiler or new compiler version on the overall project.
+> - Testing a new compiler or a different compiler version on the overall project.
 > - For unit test applications to allow the usage of different compilers.

-In [DevOps systems](#devops-usage) that run CI test with a matrix build it is sometimes required separate the output of various builds.
+In [DevOps systems](#devops-usage) that run CI test with a matrix build, it is sometimes required to separate the output of various builds.
 The option `--output` adds a prefix to the [output directory](YML-Input-Format.md#output-dirs) for `outdir:`, `tmpdir:` and build information files.
-The following command builds the project with the AC6 and GCC compiler and separates the directories for output and temporary files.
+The following commands build the project with the AC6 and GCC compiler and separate the directories for output and temporary files.

 ```bash
 cbuild example.csolution.yml --toolchain AC6 --output outAC6